 Organizations like yours need a time tracking strategy for tasks, ranging from calculating the cost of time and material projects and following up on the training time employees are investing in tracking the profitability of your projects.

-At Trajectory Inc., we have a pool of certified NetSuite consultants who have established best practices that can help organizations, like yours, improve time tracking.
+At Trajectory, we have certified consultants who have established best practices that can help organizations, like yours, improve time tracking.

 1. Daily Time Tracking